hampus-nilsson/Upgraded-Vanilla/README.md

-# Finduspack - A Minecraft Resource Pack
+# Upgraded Vanilla - A Minecraft Resource Pack
-Finduspack changes small things that fit well into Minecraft Vanilla but also to improve the aesthetics.
+Upgraded Vanilla changes small things that fit well into Minecraft Vanilla but also to improve the aesthetics.
 See the list below for all changes.

 ### Download:
 [Latest (1.15)](https://github.com/artlinedev/Upgraded-Vanilla/raw/master/Upgraded%20Vanilla.zip)